Elizabeth Warren had her road-to-Damascus moment back in 1995, the year she joined the faculty of Harvard Law. She was forty-six.

 For most liberals, Warren included, the Reagan administration is when it all went to hell.
 But in the 1980s, the Democratic Party remained firmly in control of most state legislatures.
 The labor movement still had a few jolts of life in it, with the Professional Air Traffic Controllers Organization (PATCO) strike in 1981, the Hormel meatpackers’ strike in 1985, and the Pittston Coal strike in 1989–90, the latter a rare victory.
 In 1983, more than one in five workers was still in a union (today, it’s one in ten).

 Back in the 1980s, the Jesse Jackson campaign tried to revive the New Deal coalition twice.
-Tony Mazzocchi, a proto-Bernie figure responsible for OSHA (the Occupational Health and Safety Administration), was still alive, leading the Oil, Chemical and Atomic Workers International Union and, a few years later, embarked on a noble attempt to found a Labor Party (during the 1981 PATCO strike, he proposed occupying Capitol Hill by force).
+Tony Mazzocchi, a proto-Bernie figure responsible for OSHA (the Occupational Health and Safety Administration), was still alive, leading the Oil, Chemical and Atomic Workers International Union and, a few years later, embarked on a noble attempt to found a Labor Party (during the 1981 PATCO strike, he proposed occupying the National Airport).

 Warren, to her credit, understands that something went wrong around this time.
 And her style of politics — had it been pursued by an administration at the time of her political conversion — might have stood a chance of stemming some of the tide that’s since washed American workers out to sea.
 But Warren underestimates just how cataclysmic the decades since her awakening have been for working people and how her technocratic political approach — the “plans for that” — can hardly summon the change necessary.

 Events have moved very quickly here in the last twenty-five years.
 And while Elizabeth Warren had a plan for the 1990s, the problem is that others had a plan, too.
 They won, she —and we — lost.